vallshmeleff/sqliteandrsa/README.md

 (28.11.2022) - Fixed bug with text processing before encryption (28.11.2022) - Let's move database operations to a separate thread.
 We will do the same with encryption/decryption.
 For this, I made a separate application project.
 The project will not be added to the repository.
 (30.11.2022) - Work with streams is done in a separate project.
 If someone needs it, you can add.
 For now, let's add a few more fields to the database records.
 To increase the universal properties of the application.
 And then we'll add image display for records in the SQLite database.
+(01.12.2022) - 4 more fields have been added to the database (now a total of 8 fields).
+The next part of the project is adding a function for working with pictures in JPG format